pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 **[This is a Premium Only Feature](/docs/getting-started/premium)**

 You can upload a banner image that will be shown along the top of your public site.
-The dimensions should be as close to 1200 x 250 pixels as possible since it will be resized to fit when uploaded if it is not.
+Aim for dimensions near 1200 x 250 pixels; other sizes are resized automatically when uploaded.

-You can also choose whether it will show up just in the pages and articles sections or everywhere on your site.
+You can also choose whether it shows up only on the Pages and Articles sections or across the entire site.
 We recommend against displaying it everywhere since it takes up a significant amount of screen space.